Deepakdps/todoApp/README.md

 ```
 tns run android
 ```
-by plugging in your mobile with USB Cable after enabling developer optons -To debug run
+by plugging in your mobile with USB Cable after enabling developer options

+-To debug run
 ```
 tns debug android --start